 for donating an organ.
 However one cannot get paid for kidney donation, which is illegal.

-already have a huge list of people, many of them in a very desperate need and unfortunately can't help mostly all of
+already have a huge list of people, many of them in a very desperate need and unfortunately can't help mostly all since

-them at this time since I rarely get responses from people who want to donate a kidney..
-At least 95% of the e-mails
+I don't often get responses from people who want to donate a kidney..
+At least 95% of the e-mails I get regarding

-I get regarding a kidney - is from people who NEED a kidney, not from people who want to donate a kidney!
+a kidney - is from people who NEED a kidney, not from people who want to donate a kidney!
 If you e-mail

 * * * *